Its thumping nightlife, culture and history give the city plenty of appeal. Take a look at some of the best places to live in Newcastle.

 Newcastle's retail scene also boasts Grainger Market.
 First opened in 1835, it now has more than 100 traders selling meat, fruit, vegetables, gifts and clothes.

-Bars in Newcastle include the popular Pleased to Meet You, which is hidden down a cobbled street.
-It has a choice of more than 70 gins but also has unusual drinks such as the Lumberjack, which comes with a slab of chocolate.
+Food and drink: Step aside from the madness of the Bigg Market and Diamond Strip and you will still find numerous drinking hotspots.
+The popular Pleased to Meet You, hidden down a cobbled street, has a choice of more than 70 gins and quirky concoctions such as the Lumberjack, which comes with a slab of chocolate.

 Restaurants in Newcastle range from international eateries such as the Turkish restaurant Ottoman to modern dining rooms such as Peace & Loaf.
 The latter is run by a former Masterchef: the professionals contestant and has a menu of classic dishes with a contemporary twist.